 Sten Ojavee is a curator at the Estonian Centre for Contemporary Art, who mainly focuses on identity politics and the role, meaning, and use of clothing in modern society.
 He has studied art history (BA) at the Estonian Academy of Arts and cultural theory and philosophy (MA) at Tallinn University.
 His recent projects include A-tishoo, A-tishoo, We All Fall Down at the Contemporary Art Museum of Estonia (co-curator, 2019) and the VI Artishok Biennale in the former waiting hall of Tallinn’s main railway station, Balti jaam (2018).

 Siim Preiman is a curator at Tallinn Art Hall, whose curatorial projects explore the potential role of art in resisting global forces, focusing on the ethics of artmaking and stories that do not receive much coverage in our society.
 Preiman studied art history at the Estonian Academy of Arts.
-His recent curatorial projects include Maria Kapajeva’s When the World Blows Up, I Hope To Go Down Dancing at the Art Hall Gallery (2020), the duo exhibition of Mihkel Ilus and Paul Kuimet, Endless Story (2020) and the international group exhibition The Art of Being Good (2019), both at Tallinn Art Hall.
+His recent curatorial projects include Maria Valdma’s solo exhibition Memory Palace at the City Gallery (2021), the duo exhibition of Mihkel Ilus and Paul Kuimet, Endless Story (2020), and the international group exhibition The Art of Being Good (2019), both at Tallinn Art Hall.

 The exhibition is produced in cooperation with the Estonian Centre for Contemporary Art.